kindlyops/havengrc/README.md

 header in Postman or in curl.

 Note that we are currently running into https://github.com/begriffs/postgrest/issues/495 with the client secret that is provided by Auth0.

+## Deploying with kubernetes

+To create a new release, go to https://github.com/kindlyops/mappamundi/releases and click 'Draft a new release'.
+Put a tag in incrementing the version.
+The new tag will create a release and will trigger a CircleCI release build, which will push a new container tagged with the version of the release.

+You can see the available container tags at https://hub.docker.com/r/kindlyops/havenweb/tags/

+Then tell kubernetes to update the image used by the havenweb deployment to the new tag
+    kubectl set image deployment/havenweb-deployment havenweb=kindlyops/havenweb:v0.0.2

+You can check on the progress of the deployment

+    kubectl rollout status deployment/havenweb-deployment